PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Lepton Masses

-For simplicity and thinking in exotic neutrinos whose mass is big enough to be indistinguishable for us, we can take the particular case where $M_{D}$ is diagonal and $M_{M}$ is proportional to the identity to explore one of the possible scenarios of the model.
+For simplicity and thinking in exotic neutrinos whose masses are big, we can take the particular case where $M_{D}$ is diagonal and $M_{M}$ is proportional to the identity to explore one of the possible scenarios of the model, i.e.

-in this way, the light neutrino mass matrix takes the form
+In this way, the light neutrino mass matrix takes the form